kianenigma/pmms-heat-dissipation/README.md

 ## Assignment 3 - Parallelization with PThreads
-short While OpenMP provides handy and easy-to-use pragmas to rapidly migrate an application from single core to multi-core, it disallows the developer to have full access over the parallel application.
-To the contrary, the [PThread](https://en.wikipedia.org/wiki/POSIX_Threads) library provides low-level functionality for multi-core application where the programmer has complete access over the flow of the application.
+While OpenMP provides handy and easy-to-use pragmas to rapidly migrate an application from single core to multi-core, it disallows the developer to have full access over the parallel application.
+To the contrary, the [PThread](https://en.wikipedia.org/wiki/POSIX_Threads) library provides low-level functionality for multi-core applications where the programmer has complete access over the flow of the application.
 Additionally, the famous [histogram](https://en.wikipedia.org/wiki/Histogram) application, and a pipe-sort, are also implemented with PThreads as an extra demonstration.
 This image processing algorithm is a famous example for parallel programming.
 The histogram is parallelized based on multiple approaches, explained in the report.

 More information can be found in the [report](assets/report-assignment-3.pdf) (pdf).